Own-Data-Privateer/hoardy-web/extension/README.md

 - If you installed `Hoardy-Web` (or another extension) via `Load Unpacked`, you will have to manually re-install it from a [new release](https://github.com/Own-Data-Privateer/hoardy-web/releases) on updates, but you will at least get notified about it updating without you needing to check manually.

 See [`chromium-web-store`'s README](https://github.com/NeverDecaf/chromium-web-store) for more info and instructions, especially if you get `CRX_REQUIRED_PROOF_MISSING` or `Apps, extensions and user scripts cannot be added from this website` errors.

-# Recommended next steps

-- Open `Hoardy-Web`'s popup and press the `Help` button there.
-  Read the contents of that page.

-- Eventually, install and see the docs of the [`hoardy-web` CLI tool](../tool/).

 # Development